 - There is a small community (Barangay Mangkawayan) on the opposite side of the island, around 10 minutes by foot

-- Superlines is the cheapest aircon bus line to Daet and Paracale, their Cubao to Talobatib fare as of February 2013 is P465.00
+- Superlines is the cheapest aircon bus line to Daet and Paracale, their Cubao to Paracale fare as of February 2016 is P515.00